 A teacher must also take care to keep emotional reactions to a minimum and focus on what the speaker is saying.
 Outside noise such as telephones, email or construction noise can sometimes make listening difficult.
 This outside noise should be minimized in the classroom.

 Perception may be a barrier to effective communication in the classroom.
 Different people may receive and hear the same message but interpret it differently.
 Paying attention to detail is also important.
 Important aspects can be missed by not covering a subject in depth.
 A teacher should also learn to focus on both positive and negative aspects of a conversation.
 By having a distorted focus, a teacher may only focus on the negative aspects of a conversation.

 Another problem in oral communications is using generalizations and stereotypes.
 Classroom communication should be specific to the topic and without bias.
 A teacher must also take caution not to make a premature conclusion before she has all the facts about a topic or situation.
+Non-verbal communication can also be a part of oral barriers.
 Finally, a teacher must overcome any lack of self-confidence and deliver the message with assertiveness and clarity.